Use Cases > Handle Frustrated Callers

 Test how your agent holds up under pressure.

 Happy callers are easy.
 Every agent handles cooperative people well.
 The real test is what happens when the caller is angry, panicked, impatient, hostile, or has called four times already.
 That's when every other behavior is tested at once.
+Does the agent still verify identity when the caller is rushing?
+Still confirm the order when the caller is annoyed?
+Still say "I don't know" when the caller is demanding an answer?
 Coval stress-tests your agent against the callers who will define its production reputation.

 Test Frustration Handling on Your Agent